dhjelmar/budget/README.md

                     Account needs to be the same in Icon

-+ budget_linear.xlsx = Excel file with planned budget for each investment fund with the following required columns:
++ budget_linear.xlsx = Excel file with planned budget for each investment fund.
+The purpose of listing these accounts is to assess the budget against a linear withdrawal from those accounts regardless of whether that is what is taken or not.
+The "Linear Adjustment" category in the output PDF will reflect deviations from that withdrawal plan.
+The file has the following required columns:
   + AccountNum = 4 digit number matching budget file
   + Account_linear = 4-digit number followed by name of account;
                      Account number needs to match Account number in budget_yyyy.xlsx
   + budgetyyyy = budget value for acount where yyyy is year (e.g., budget2023)
-                 need to have at least 2 of these columns for budget and comparison years
+                 need to have at least 2 of these columns for budget and comparison years (budget year could come from the current budget year file with alternate coding)

 + frc_orig.jpg = FRC logo used on 1st PDF page